xlab-classes/cse442-spring2022-team-pyc442/README.md

 To run the server
 `python main.py`

+6. Upon launching the application in your web browser, you can login as the admin using the credentials:
+    Username: admin
+    Password: password
+After logging in, you will be directed to the admin dashboard.
+From there you can use the sidebar to navigate the site.

 To run test you should run
 `python -m pytest`
 while in the same directory as main